wolfSSL/wolfTPM/examples/pqc/README.md

 callback; the client performs an ML-KEM key exchange and validates the server against a software CA.

-Requires wolfSSL with a fix that routes `wc_MlDsaKey_SignCtx` to the crypto callback for device keys (private key in the TPM).
+Requires a wolfSSL that routes `wc_MlDsaKey_SignCtx` to the crypto callback for device keys (private key in the TPM).
+That landed upstream, so master or any later release works.
 No shipping TPM implements TCG v1.85 PQC yet, so this runs against the in-tree fwTPM.

 Demo scope: the identity key is an unauthenticated deterministic TPM primary (empty auth), reproducible by both `gen_pqc_certs` and the server from the owner